-Results and datasets are summarized and documented in the form of maps, graphs, tables, geodatabases, and metadata following Federal Geographic Data Committee standards and are available at www.dri.edu/humboldt-etg.
-Estimated pre-development total annual ETg volumes for the upper, middle, and lower Humboldt River basin are 158,500, 351,600, 55,900 ac-ft/yr, and 85,700, 248,400, and 46,100 ac-ft/yr when riparian lands are excluded, respectively.
+Results and datasets are summarized and documented in the form of maps, graphs, tables, geodatabases, and metadata following Federal Geographic Data Committee standards and are available at www.dri.edu/humboldt.etg.
+Estimated pre-development total annual ETg volumes for the upper, middle, and lower Humboldt River basin are 158,500, 361,600, 55,900 ac-fvyr, and 85,700, 248,400, and 46,100 ac-fvyr when riparian lands are excluded, respectively.
 Discharge areas and median annual ETg rates and volumes were compared to previous estimates for respective ET Units and Hydrographic Areas.
-Results reported for the upper Humboldt River Basin indicate that potential areas of groundwater discharge are generally lower, and ETg rates and Smith (2015).
-Results reported for the middle Humboldt River Basin indicate that ETg volumes are generally less than one half of the ETg rates and volumes reported by Plume and Smith (2015).
-Results reported for the middle Humboldt River Basin indicate that ETg volumes are higher in six, and lower in seven HAs when compared to previous estimates reported in Water Resource Bulletin and Reconnaissance Series reports.
-ETg rates and volumes in the middle Humboldt River Basin are also generally less than one half when compared to those reported by Berger (2000).
-Differences in ETg volumes are primarily due to differences in ETg rates and differences in ETg volumes are as.
+Results reported for the upper Humboldt River Basin indicate that potential areas of groundwater discharge are generally lower, and ETg rates and Smith (2013).
+Results reported for the middle Humboldt River Basin indicate that ETg volumes are generally less than one half of the ETg rates and volumes reported by Plume and Smith (2013).
+Results reported for the middle Humboldt River Basin indicate that ETg volumes are higher in six, and lower in seven HAs when compared to previous estimates in the middle Humboldt River Basin are also generally less than one half when compared to those reported by Berger (2000).
+Differences in ETg volumes are primarily due to differences in ETg rates and differences in groundwater discharge areas.